rayshader/cp2077-red-filesystem/README.md

 You can run read/write operations in asynchronous mode.
 This allows you to delegate heavy operations in background.
 It prevents the game from freezing while data is being read/written.
-It is recommended when operating on big chunks of data or when running into performance issues.
+It is recommended when operating with big chunks of data.
+It should be used when running into performance issues otherwise.

 You need to get an `AsyncFile` from a storage to operate in asynchronous mode:
 ```swift